Resources, Links, and FYI's for July!

 Dear OPHA Members, Partners, and Colleagues,

-Take Action: Tell Congress to Oppose the Proposed OMB Rule
+Take Action: Deadline to Oppose Proposed OMB Rule Changes: July 13th

 On May 29, 2026, the White House Office of Management and Budget issued a Notice of Proposed Rulemaking (OMB-2026-0034) that would fundamentally reshape how federal grants are awarded and continued across every department and agency, including all of HHS.
 The scope is significant: this rule would politicize grant funding and regulate the non-grant activities of organizations receiving federal dollars.